Your cart

 • Middle layer - stabilization of bladder and pelvis

-These muscles surround, among others:
+These muscles surround, among other things:

 • vaginal canal